gmnr/gmnr.github.io/content/reading/lessico-greco.md

 layout: book-review
 ---

-The idea is interesting, but sometimes I've felt that the chapter was only going on to fill more space of the book.
+The idea is interesting, but sometimes I've felt that the chapter was only going on to fill more space of the book.<br>
 I've appreciated the little trivia that I didn't know before.

 All in all a nice read, but nothing so breathtaking that changed my perspective.